mydoma/programming-challenges-202001/readme.md

 These programming challenges are used as a portion of the interview process.

+**Note:** This challenge has been forked from the good folks over at Qlik!

 **Note:** There are no trick questions, however there are some ways to go above and beyond the strict requirements of the question that can speak to the creativity of the candidate.

 ## How to Participate